kabasele243/task-manager/README.md

 2. Install app dependencies from package-lock.json

-  `npm ci`

-3. Start the database containers (using Docker)

-  `npm run db-up`
+  `npm install`

-4. Initialize the database with MongoDB
+3. Initialize the database with MongoDB

     Start with the path where you downloaded mongodb mongodb/bin/mongod.exe and then create a mondodb-data folder